One in nine people out of the current global population already goes hungry and the UN predicts there will be 2.3 billion more mouths to feed by 2050.

 Food Ladder is our response to the crisis.

 With a legacy of over 10 years in social enterprise development and more than 600 jobs created and 6000 people fed, each Food Ladder system is able to supplement the diets of up to 250 people with locally grown, fresh produce.
 As the world grapples with population growth and the burgeoning effects of climate change, Food Ladder has created a proven and highly replicable solution to the pressing challenge of food security.

-True to its mandate of developing local economies, since its inception, Food Ladder has consistently transitioned all of the social enterprises it develops to full community ownership.
+True to its mandate of developing local economies, since its inception, Food Ladder has consistently assisted communities around the world in establishing successful social enterprises.

 - Food Ladder systems are 5 times more productive than traditional farming methods when operating at full capacity.